mssn/ca-plus/README.md

 # Dataset Release for CA++: Enhancing Carrier Aggregation Beyond 5G (MobiCom'23)

-In this repo, we release datasets and analysis code for experiments.
+In this repo, we release datasets and analysis codes for experiments.

+If you use them in your publications, please cite our MobiCom'23 paper,
+@inproceedings{li2023ca++,
+  title={CA++: Enhancing Carrier Aggregation Beyond 5G},
+  author={Li, Qianru and Zhang, Zhehui and Liu, Yanbing and Tan, Zhaowei and Peng, Chunyi and Lu, Songwu}, booktitle={Proceedings of the 29th Annual International Conference on Mobile Computing and Networking (MobiCom'23)}, year={2023}
+}

 ## Instructions